open-datastudio/datastudio/_sources/index.rst.txt

 Access to the latest machine learning technology shouldn't be more than a few clicks or a few lines of code away.

 .. code-block:: python
-   :caption: Install, configure and spinup spark cluster with 3 remotely running workers
+   :caption: Learn more about :ref:`Spark cluster from your python environment`

+   # import open data studio library
    import ods

+   # create a spark cluster on the cloud with 3 initial workers
    spark = ods.spark("my-spark", worker_num=3).session()

+   # run spark task
+   df = spark.read.load("...")

 |